J. D. Davis

 Jonathan Gregory "J.D."
-Davis, nicknamed Dizzie (born April 27, 1993) is an American professional baseball third baseman and left fielder for the San Francisco Giants of Major League Baseball (MLB).
-He played college baseball at California State University, Fullerton, and was drafted by the Houston Astros in the third round of the 2014 Major League Baseball draft.
-He made his MLB debut with the Astros in 2017, and has also played for the New York Mets.
+Davis (born April 27, 1993) is an American professional baseball third baseman for the Saitama Seibu Lions in Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Houston Astros, New York Mets, San Francisco Giants, Oakland Athletics, New York Yankees, and Los Angeles Angels.
+Davis played college baseball at California State University, Fullerton, and was drafted by the Astros in the third round of the 2014 MLB draft.
+He made his MLB debut in 2017 with the Astros.